-The Investments Committee’s mission is to maintain the purchasing power of the current assets to maintain the level of services and programs in relation to inflation within reasonable and prudent levels of risk; to maintain an appropriate asset allocation based on a total return policy that is compatible with a flexible spending policy;, and, to ensure that investment maturities provide availability of assets for the coming year reserve requirements.
+The Investment Committee’s mission is to maintain the purchasing power of the current assets to maintain the level of services and programs in relation to inflation within reasonable and prudent levels of risk; to maintain an appropriate asset allocation based on a total return policy that is compatible with a flexible spending policy, and to ensure that investment maturities provide availability of assets for the coming year's reserve requirements.

 To continue the ongoing efforts to beautify, maintain and extend the common areas and green space within St. James Plantation as well as promote community involvement through initiatives such as the Neighborhood Landscape Groups and Earth Day.
 Address homeowner concerns in a timely and equitable fashion and work in concert with POA Committees and other St. James organizations to create a safe and aesthetically pleasing environment for all residents.
-Reporting into the POA Board we will use economically sound methods to continue making the best possible decisions concerning our overall goals.
+Reporting to the POA Board, economically sound methods are used to continue making the best possible decisions concerning overall goals.

 Identifies candidates for any open POA board position(s) in preparation for the annual meeting in October; counts all the votes for each candidate, whether by written or electronic ballot, and announces the winner(s) at the annual meeting.

-Works with the Board, POA Administrator and the security contractor to identify and make recommendations for any items affecting safety and security in St. James.
+Works with the Board, POA Community Manager, and the security contractor to identify and make recommendations for any items affecting safety and security in St. James.